Programs

 - Nuestros Servicios y Programas

-Completing this application allows our team to assess students’ food security level and provide support accordingly.
+Completing the Yes Food Program application allows our team to assess students’ food security level and provide support accordingly.
 Upon review of the application, students receive an email stating the award amount they will receive along with a list of gift card vendors to choose from.

 Note: Graduate students must request confirmation of AB540 status from the Registrar’s Office and may need to submit a CA Dream Act application to demonstrate proof of eligibility.